cmmr/rbiom/README.md

 Installation
 ------------

-The latest stable version can be downloaded from CRAN.
+The latest stable version can be installed from CRAN.

 ```r
 install.packages("rbiom")